keepassium/StreamKit/AESStream.md

 Because the encryption/ decryption is independent, so we can encrypt/decrypt the data in parallel.
 And if a block of plaintext or ciphertext is broken, it won’t affect other blocks.</br>
-`AesOptions.CBCMode` - uses `iv` and it must be the same length as the algorithm's block size.
+`AESOptions.CBCMode` - uses `iv` and it must be the same length as the algorithm's block size.
 The total number of bytes does have to be aligned to the block size (`128` bit), otherwise `open()` will return `alignmentError`.
 If `iv` is not present, a NULL (all zeroes) `iv` will be used </br>
-`AesOptions.PKCS7Padding` - the total number of bytes provided by all the calls to this function when encrypting can be arbitrary (i.e., the total number of bytes does not have to be block aligned).
+`AESOptions.PKCS7Padding` - the total number of bytes provided by all the calls to this function when encrypting can be arbitrary (i.e., the total number of bytes does not have to be block aligned).